akudev/UI5con2017-ControlDevNews/README.md

 Code samples for the booth session "Create Your Own UI5 Controls – What’s Coming Up" at UI5con@SAP 2017

+Content:
+New features for UI5 control development, in particular: the new XMLComposite (formerly: FragmentControl) concept and the ManagedObjectModel.

 Instructions:
 - npm install
 - npm start